 3.6.3.
 Gbasf2#

 Gbasf2 is the command-line client for submitting grid-based basf2 jobs.
-Data and MC samples are distributed in many storage sites around the world, and the gbasf2 tools allow you to access and analyze them.
+Belle II data and MC samples are distributed in many storage sites around the world.
+Gbasf2 and a set of grid-based user tools (gb2 tools) allow you to access and analyze them.

-The same steering files used with basf2 work with gbasf2, and the usual workflow is:
+The same basf2 steering files are used when running on the grid.
+The usual workflow is:

-• Submit jobs to the grid with the same steering file.
+Submit jobs to the grid with the same basf2 steering file.

-• Download the output to perform the offline analysis (plots, fits, etc.)
+Download the output to perform offline analysis (plots, fits, etc.).

 Warning